Child Care Subsidy Program

 Summary of Comments Received with Agency Response

-The Delaware Developmental Disabilities Council (DDDC), the Governor's Advisory Council for Exceptional Citizen's (GACEC) and, the State Council for Persons with Disabilities (SCPD) offered the following observations and recommendations summarized below.
-DSS has considered each comment and responds as follows:
+The State Council for Persons with Disabilities (SCPD) offered the following observations summarized below.
+DSS has considered each comment and responds as follows.

 Agency Response: Your participation is appreciated.
-Thank you for your endorsement.
+Thank you for your comments.

 Findings of Fact: